PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 ## Models

-This section describes the models supported by this destination.
+This section describes the models that can be exported to BigQuery.

 ### Events model